The ruins of Reading Abbey and the Abbey Quarter

 2. The Reading Abbey Chancel.
 Discussion of what is known about the appearance of the interior of the east end of the church of Reading Abbey and how the space was used.
 The document contains links to two other .pdf files, on pages 2 and 11.
 These files are included here under links "GPR survey: The East end" and "GPR survey: the Nave".

 3. Notes on Reading Abbey's towers.
-Discussion of the possible design and height of the tower(s) of Reading Abbey, taking into account when the Abbey was founded and the appearance of other ecclesiastical buildings of that era (pdf file).
+Discussion of the possible design and height of the tower(s) of Reading Abbey, taking into account when the Abbey was founded and the appearance of other ecclesiastical buildings of that era.
+Two links: pdf file and Youtube presentation.

 |Historic England: List entry for "Reading Abbey Ruins" as a Grade I Listed Building||Historic England - Reading Abbey Ruins: Grade I listed building|